nim-lang/Nim/doc/manual.rst

   void fun(){}
   """.}

-.. warning:: For backward compatibility, if the argument to the `emit` statement is a single string literal, Nim symbols can be referred to via backticks.
+.. note:: For backward compatibility, if the argument to the `emit` statement is a single string literal, Nim symbols can be referred to via backticks.
   This usage is however deprecated.